exiang/open_hub_wiki/Step-by-Step-Todo-module-Chapter5.md

 To turn it into a cron command, please refer to this [documentation](Cron-Commands).

 ## Multilingual i18n
+Your module may like to support multilingual and internationalization (i18n).
+Please refer to this [documentation](i18n) for detail.

+In short:
+1. Change all your interface text to i18n format. e.g. from `Hello World` to `<?php echo Yii:t('todo', 'Hello World')?>`
+  * Remember to use module code `todo` as the translation context
+1. For big chunk of text, separate them into partial view file.
+1. For database, follow the documentation above to learn how to structure it.

 ## Sub domain for module